Izodine/filemaker-data-api/README.md

 ### getRecord(index)

-To get a specified record by it's index position.
+To get a specified record by its index position.

 This method returns an FmRecord object, which you will see in the next section.

 ```java
     FmRecord record = fmData.getRecord(200);